xlcnd/isbntools/README.rst

 ====

-``isbntools`` provides several useful methods and functions to validate, clean and transform ISBN strings.
+``isbntools`` provides several useful methods and functions to validate, clean, transform, hyphenate and get metadata for ISBN strings.

 Typical usage (as library):